AdelsteinJillTPF/wildlife-wrangler/README.md

 ## Coming soon
+* MAJOR UPDATES TO DOCUMENTATION.
+SEE dev BRANCH FOR DETAILS.
 * Ability to incorporate bird records directly from a copy of the eBird EBD that user has downloaded.
 * Making species level geometry filtering optional if polygon is present in species concepts table.
 * Incorporating GBIF fields "dataGeneralizations", "georeferenceRemarks", and "informationWitheld".